 You may attempt the Computer-based English assessment a maximum of twice in two years.
 However, if you first take the ELLA or ENGU assessment, without having attempted the Computer-based English assessment, you will be eligible to take the Computer-based English assessment only once.
 The ELLA or ENGU assessment counts as the first attempt, and the Computer-based English assessment counts as the second.

 Alternately, if you take the Computer-based English assessment first, and then attempt the ELLA or ENGU assessment, you will not be eligible to take the Computer-based English assessment again.
 The Computer-based English assessment counts as the first attempt, and the ELLA or ENGU assessment(s) will count as the second.

-Visit our How to Book an Assessment test page find out how to book an assessment.
-Please note that registration or cancellation of assessment must be done 24 (business) hours in advance of your scheduled date and time.
+Please note that registration or cancellation of assessments must be done 24 (business) hours in advance of the scheduled date and time.